Drug Abuse Statistics & Prevention

 How Many People Use Drugs?

-It is estimated that there are roughly 3.6 million people in the US who are addicted to drugs.
+It is estimated that there are roughly 20.7 million people in the US who are addicted to drugs and require substance treatment.
 This includes illegal “recreational” or “street” drugs, as well as prescription medications.
 These are only known as addictions, and many others abuse or try drugs on an annual basis.

 Although street drugs are a problem, prescription medications are the most commonly abused, aside from Marijuana.
 15 million people in the US abuse prescription drugs each year.
 Of these, many are young people.
-Over 2,500 teens will abuse a prescription medication for the first time every single day.
+Over 2,500 teens will abuse prescription medication for the first time every single day.
 In a survey taken in 2007, over 3% of young people aged 12 to 17 had abused prescription medications in the past month.
-That number rose to 6% among 17 to 25 year olds.
+That number rose to 6% among 17 to 25-year-olds.

 In one year alone: